Searching for footing in a life nearly extinguished by COVID

 “When we opened her chest, both lungs were completely damaged and destroyed,” Bharat says.

 Over 10 hours, he and others worked to stem internal bleeding while a bypass machine kept Kari alive.
-Then, they replaced her lungs with those salvaged from the body of anonymous donor.
+Then, they replaced her lungs with those salvaged from the body of an anonymous donor.

 And for the first time in 2½ months, she drew a breath on her own.